amogus3016/sherpa/README.md

 **Notes**

 At the moment, sherpa only runs on GTK based desktop environments.
 Expect a Qt version in the near future.

-If the makefile warns of a missing vte.h, ignore